 OBJECTIVES.
 The objectives of this research were to (1) identify the characteristics of the entrained air void system required for freeze-thaw durability of highway concrete, (2) identify/develop new or modified test methods for measuring these characteristics, and (3) identify/develop new or modified test methods for evaluating freeze-thaw durability.

 STATUS: Research is complete.
-The final report will be published as NCHRP Research Report 691.
+The final report has been published as NCHRP Research Report 691, Entrained Air Void Systems for Durable Highway Concrete.